 Ocean Trilogy, merging dance and science to inspire the next generation of ocean stewardship

 SpectorDance and the Monterey Bay Aquarium Research Institute have partnered for over a decade to explore ways that dance might communicate the challenges confronting our ocean and how cutting-edge ocean science research might inspire hope and change.
 In fall of 2020, during the Covid-19 Pandemic, Fran Spector Atkins, artistic director and founder of SpectorDance and William Roden, media artist and filmmaker, created this new socially distanced, film-version of their work, Ocean Trilogy, featuring young dancers (14-16 years old).
 Our vision is to bring together youth passion for dance with youth passion for ocean health.
 This work aims to “amplify youth voices for climate action”.
 Along with this 21-minute performance film, they offer filmed science-dance classes exploring the Ocean Trilogy themes with science content and creative movement exploration.
-Themes include: 1) Ocean Acidification 2) Plastic 3) Carbon, Food Web and Extinction of Species and 4) Climate Change.
-For more information contact email@example.com.
+Themes will include ocean acidification, plastic pollution, the food web, extinction of species, climate change, the power of human imagination, engineering, bioluminescence, and cross-disciplinary partnership.
+For more information contact firstname.lastname@example.org.

 The Southern Ocean Carbon and Climate Observations and Modeling project (SOCCOM) is a multi-institutional program focused on unlocking the mysteries of the Southern Ocean and determining its influence on climate.
 The SOCCOM team produced six educational videos on Southern Ocean phenomena called “Southern Ocean Deep Dives.”
 The videos feature helpful animations as well as interviews with SOCCOM researchers.
 Feel free to download them and use them in your online or at-home teaching.
 There are also accompanying learning modules here.